cardano-scaling/hydra/docs/docs/getting-started/demo/without-docker.md

 All further commands are written as if executed from the `demo` folder in the project repository, so make sure to `cd demo` before continuing.

 :::info Tip for nix-direnv users
-Allowing the `demo/.envrc` will get ensure you have the nix shell environment available whenever you are in the `demo/` directory.
+Allowing the `demo/.envrc` will ensure you have the nix shell environment available whenever you are in the `demo/` directory.
 To use this, opt-in via `direnv allow` after `cd demo`.
 :::

 ## Setting-up The Chain